TheSoliderror/iw4xSP/README.md

 # IW4xSP

-WARNING: DO NOT USE THE DO_NOT_RUN.exe!!
+WARNING: DO NOT use the DO_NOT_RUN.exe!!
 Use the correct bat files.

 This does indeed work with non-Steam versions of the game.